marckassay/marckassay.github.io/_posts/2022-03-07-angular-tailwind-nx-storybook.markdown

 ## Conclusion

-Hopefully, this post demystifies some uncertainties you might have had with integrating Storybook into Leosvel Espinosa's workspace from his blog [post](https://medium.com/nrwl/set-up-tailwind-css-with-angular-in-an-nx-workspace-6f039a0f4479).
+Hopefully, this post demystifies some uncertainties you might have had with integrating Storybook into Leosvel Espinosa's workspace from his blog [post](https://medium.com/nrwl/set-up-tailwind-css-with-angular-in-an-nx-workspace-6f039a0f4479) or any other Nx Angular workspace.
 I believe this stack of techs: Angular, Tailwind, Nx, and Storybook, together can be advantageous to the development and longevity of an application(s).